welkinhealth/slate/source/data_api.html.md

 ### Create

-Creates a new worker.
+Creates a new __worker__.
 The new worker will have no password and the worker must go through the password reset flow before they can log in.

 In order to create workers you must have this functionality enabled by Welkin.
 Please contact your implementation manager or customer success manager to have this functionality enabled for your program.